ph0en1/lostandfoundFBLA/README.md

 - `reporteditems` - Found items reported by users
 - `lostitems` - Lost item claims and inquiries

-The server includes automatic migration logic that syncs authentication users with the profiles table.

 ### Deployment

 The application is designed for deployment on: